ConnorWiseman/pga/README.md

 ### &#35;query
 Performs a single parameterized query.
+An alias for `Pool.query`.

 ```javascript
 // A regular query with a callback function.